-The project team, along with the National Sorghum Association, worked with the California Air Resources Board to evaluate the merits of sorghum as a low-carbon fuel.
+The project team, along with the National Sorghum Association, worked with the ARB to evaluate the merits of sorghum as a low-carbon fuel.
 Concurrent to this process, the ARB also reviewed CI values for the agricultural production of corn.
 Results from that analysis led the ARB to identify several changes in GHG emissions associated with corn production, including changes related to the amount of soil additives (such as lime) and their effect on net GHG emissions.
-As a result, CI values for corn-based ethanol dropped in comparison to CI values for sorghum, causing sorghum-based ethanol pathways to have a CI value that was 7.5 points higher than the respective corn-based process.2 Therefore, the GHG emissions reductions related benefits that the project was expected to provide were effectively negated, due to these higher lifecycle emissions of sorghum-based ethanol.
+As a result, CI values for corn-based ethanol dropped in comparison to CI values for sorghum, resulting in sorghum-based ethanol pathways with a CI value that was 7.5 points higher than their standard corn-based process.1 Therefore, the GHG emissions reduction benefits that the project was expected to provide were negated by the higher lifecycle emissions of sorghum-based ethanol over corn-based ethanol.